 - Full thickness (third degree): these burns extend through and destroy all layers of the dermis and often injure the underlying subcutaneous tissues.

 - Fourth degree are deep and potentially life threatening injuries that extend through the skin into underlying tissues such as the fascia, muscle and/or bone.

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.

-- 99183 Physician attendance and supervision of hyperbaric oxygen therapy, per session
+- 99183 Physician or other qualified health care professional, attendance and supervision of hyperbaric oxygen therapy, per session

-- E0446 Oxygen delivery system, NOS, includes all supplies and accessories
+- E0446 Topical oxygen delivery system, NOS, includes all supplies and accessories

 - G0277 Hyperbaric oxygen under pressure, full body chamber, per 30 minute interval